fattynomnom/itrack-nextjs/README.md

 ### About

 This is a work-in-progress to learn NextJS

 The purpose is to create an app that can help keep track of the user's monthly expenses and budgeting

+Please note that all data displayed is mocked until backend integrations can be completed

 ### Pre-requisites

+Install dependencies with `npm install`

+#### Optional

+The following steps are optional, you only need to do it for testing the Login and Registration page:

 1. Run `cp .env.example .env`
 1. Create a new Firebase project as this project uses Firebase Authentication